Breens-Mbaka/MVI-Firestore-Todo-App/README.md

 <h2 align="center">TodoChamp</h2></br>

 <p align="center">
 :bee:  An todo app that stores its data in Cloud FireStore and uses the MVI design pattern.
+This was used as an example project in this [video course](https://www.youtube.com/playlist?list=PLA7YMGupLhlGdLMlZQUuplhUfnTQUWxTc)
 </p><br>

 # NOTE 🚨